curtispuetz/pypp-docs/docs/donate.md

 ## Support me

-I will tell you what your money will be going to if you donate to me, the lead and sole developer on the project so far.
+I will tell you what your money will be going to if you donate to me, the lead and sole developer on the Py++ project so far.

-So you can understand, I'll give a little bit of backstory to myself.
+I'll give a little bit of backstory to myself.

 I quit my well-paying software engineering job with AWS in June 2024 because I wanted to work on projects that I felt could be of a lot more usefulness to people, and because I knew that working on challenging projects would do much more for developing my software engineering/programming skills.
 I am very much obsessed with innovative and useful technology, and with doing excellent work.

-So, if you do choose to donate, you will be supporting me so I can continue on my mission of making innovative, useful technology and doing excellent work.
-In the near term, you will be supporting my work on Py++, because if I do get donations, it will be a hint for me to focus my energy on Py++.
-I have already put 3.5 months of free full-time energy into this project, and I will continue that for the foreseeable future.
+So, if you do choose to donate, **you will be supporting me so I can continue on my mission of making innovative, useful technology for people and doing excellent work**.
+In the near term, you will be supporting my work on Py++, because if I do get donations, it will be a hint for me to continue to focus my energy on Py++.
+I have been putting my free full-time energy into this project since June 1st 2025, and I will continue that for the foreseeable future.

 In addition, you will be indirectly supporting future projects of mine that will, of course, aim to be the same thing: innovative, useful, and excellent.
-In the next section, I've listed some of the future projects I am debating in my head at the moment.
+In the [below section](#potential-future-projects), I've listed some of the future projects I am debating at the moment.

 ### My current financial situation